Essential Puppy Supplies

-Do you have everything you need for your new puppy?
-Our useful puppy supplies checklist will make sure you do, leaving you to concentrate on important things like chilling out and enjoying your new Cocker Spaniel puppy.
+If you're unsure of what your new puppy will need, this essential puppy supplies checklist will ensure you have all you need before your puppy arrives in his new forever home, leaving you to concentrate on more important things like chilling out and enjoying your new Cocker Spaniel puppy when he arrives.

 • A grooming brush and comb,